Magee Marsh Wildlife Area History

 The Division of Wildlife created a public hunting area, the "Magee Marsh Wildlife Area".
 The Division of Parks and Recreation created the "Crane Creek State Park" and in 1955 allowed swimming on a portion of the beach.

-On June 1, 2008 Parks and Recreation closed the Crane Creek State Park and transferred the remaining land to the Division of Wildlife adding to the size of the Magee Marsh Wildlife Area.
+On June 1, 2008 Parks and Recreation closed the Crane Creek State Park and transferred their remaining 79 acres of land to the Division of Wildlife.

 Today, Magee Marsh is one of the few remaining wetland complexes on the Lake Erie shoreline.
-What was the state park beach area is reverting to wildlife beach with a new section of beach trail marked.
+What was state park beach area is now being allowed to revert to wildlife beach.
+The Division of Wildlife has established a new section of beach trail marked with driftwood and other natural items.